National Science Bowl: Competition format

 This section is concerned with the format of the national competition only.
-As is the case with competition rules, the competition format varies greatly among the different regional competitions.
+The competition format varies greatly among the different regional competitions.

 Regionals typically use round robin, single-elimination, double-elimination, or any combination of these formats.
+The 2026 virtual regional event managed by the US Department of energy will use a combination of round-robin and single-elimination.

 The national competition always consists of two stages: round-robin and double-elimination.

 Round-robin

 A blank score display board from the Hypatia division at the 2007 Nationals.

 All competing teams are randomly arranged (each team captain randomly picks a division and position on the first day of the National Finals) into eight round-robin groups of eight or nine teams each for high school and six teams each for middle school.
 Every team plays every other team in its group once, receiving 2 points for a win, 1 point for a tie, or 0 points for a loss.
 If a team's opponent has not arrived, that team can practice instead.
 The rules still apply, though any win or loss is not counted.
 In previous years, the top two teams from each group advanced to the double-elimination stage.
 Starting in 2020, four teams from each group will advance.